 If you use thinly sliced chicken cutlets from the grocery store or butcher, you will still want to pound them to ensure each bite of cooked chicken will be tender and juicy.

-Next, using the flat side of a meat mallet, gently pound each piece of chicken until it is ¼ inch thick.
+Next, using the flat side of a (affiliate link) meat mallet, gently pound each piece of chicken until it is ¼ inch thick.

-Continue pounding each piece of thicken until the entire chicken breast or cutlet has the same thickness, even the thickest portions.
+Continue pounding each piece of chicken until the entire chicken breast or cutlet has the same thickness, even the thickest portions.

 🔪 Step-by-Step Instructions